markpollack/docker-compose-postgres/README.md

 # Pre-requisites

-The application configuration assumes you have created a PostgresSQL database named `demo1`.
+The application configuration assumes you have created a PostgresSQL database named `demo`.
 The `application.yaml` file contains the following datasource configuration

 ```
 spring: